-- 1. The Welfare Director will issue a voucher on behalf of the tenant to Formatted: Font: (Default) Georgia, 12 pt the landlord for allowed amount of rent.
+- 1. The Welfare Director will issue a voucher on behalf of the tenant to the landlord for allowed amount of rent.
 The voucher will indicate any amount to be applied to a delinquent balance owed by the landlord, specifying which delinquency and referring to the authority of RSA 165:4-a. - 2.
-The Human Service Officer will issue a duplicate voucher to the appropriate department (i.e. Tax Collector, Water Department), which shall forward the voucher to the Treasurer of Finance Director for payment; the department will issue a receipt of payment to the delinquent landlord.
+The Human Service Officer will issue a duplicate voucher to the appropriate department (i.e., Tax Collector, Water Department), which shall forward the voucher to the Treasurer of Finance Director for payment; the department will issue a receipt of payment to the delinquent landlord.